waymarkedtrails/waymarked-trails-site/django/helppages/skating_about.en.rst

 This map shows sign-posted inline skating routes around the world.
 It is based on data from the OpenStreetMap_ (OSM) project.
 OSM is a freely editable world map where anybody can participate.
 That means that this hiking map is by no means complete, but it also means that you can contribute by adding new routes and correcting mistakes in existing ones.
 To find out more about OpenStreetMap, see the `Beginner's Guide`_.

-This map only provides an overlay with the cycling routes.
+This map only provides an overlay with the inline skating routes.
 It was designed for the OSM Mapnik map as base map but should work together with other online maps as well.
 Please, read the `Usage Policy`_ before using it on your own website.

 .. _OpenStreetMap: http://www.openstreetmap.org
 .. _`Beginner's Guide`: http://wiki.openstreetmap.org/wiki/Beginners%27_Guide